bartdesmet/csharplang/spec/statements.md

 >      * An expression tree library could easily perform type erasure by rewriting "info" nodes while leaving the rest of the tree shape the same (e.g. by changing them for `string`-based nodes to refer to types or members by name).
 >      * Discovering all binding information would also be very easy if an expression tree library has a visitor that visits all "info" nodes.
 >    * Or we could flatten the hierarchy and do away with "info" nodes, though often nodes are structurally the same (reflective of the grammar of the language) but are semantically bound in a different manner.
 By having "info" nodes, variations in syntactic shape and variations in semantic binding info never clash and don't lead to a cartesian product of overloads.
 It also allows for reuse of "info" nodes (e.g. `ConvertInfo`).
+> * Decide if we should make the factory methods reflect the language construct using grammar lingo (`Catch` or `CatchClause`) or make them a concatenation of keywords involve (`Catch` versus `CatchWhen`).
+The latter could help here to reduce overloading.
 >
 > ### Construct the expression tree
 >